UFAL-DSG/tgen/README.md

 Citing TGen
 -----------

-Please cite [this paper](http://www.aclweb.org/anthology/P/P15/P15-1044.pdf) when using parts of TGen in your work:
+If you use or refer to the seq2seq generation in TGen, please cite this paper:

+* Ondřej Dušek and Filip Jurčíček (2016): Sequence-to-Sequence Generation for Spoken Dialogue via Deep Syntax Trees and Strings.
+In _Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics_, Berlin, Germany.
+To appear.

+If you use or refer to the A*-search generation in TGen, please cite [this paper](http://www.aclweb.org/anthology/P/P15/P15-1044.pdf):

-Ondřej Dušek and Filip Jurčíček (2015): Training a Natural Language Generator From Unaligned Data.
+* Ondřej Dušek and Filip Jurčíček (2015): Training a Natural Language Generator From Unaligned Data.
 In _Proceedings of the 53rd Annual Meeting of the Association for Computational Linguistics and the 7th International Joint Conference on Natural Language Processing_, pages 451–461, Beijing, China.

 License
 -------
 Author: [Ondřej Dušek](http://ufal.cz/ondrej-dusek)

-Copyright © 2014-2015 Institute of Formal and Applied Linguistics, Charles University in Prague.
+Copyright © 2014-2016 Institute of Formal and Applied Linguistics, Charles University in Prague.

 Licensed under the Apache License, Version 2.0.

 Acknowledgements
 ----------------

-Work on this project was funded by the Ministry of Education, Youth and Sports of the Czech Republic under the grant agreement LK11221 and core research funding, SVV project 260 104, and GAUK grant 2058214 of Charles University in Prague.
-It used language resources stored and distributed by the LINDAT/CLARIN project of the Ministry of Education, Youth and Sports of the Czech Republic (project LM2010013).
+Work on this project was funded by the Ministry of Education, Youth and Sports of the Czech Republic under the grant agreement LK11221 and core research funding, SVV projects 260 104 and 260 333, and GAUK grant 2058214 of Charles University in Prague.
+It used language resources stored and distributed by the LINDAT/CLARIN project of the Ministry of Education, Youth and Sports of the Czech Republic (projects LM201001 and LM2015071).